SpoorthiDhulappanavar/AuctionMe/README.md

 **Required Must-have Stories**

-- [x] User logs in to access previous chats and preference settings
+-  User logs in to access previous chats and preference settings
-- [x] User can view posts from other users with dating profiles.
+-  User can view posts from other users with dating profiles.
-- [ ] User can like or dislike a post to show interest
-- [ ] User can utilize a private chat feature to communicate with others
-- [ ] Settings (Accesibility, Notification, General, etc.)

-**Optional Nice-to-have Stories**

-- [ ] Most Favorite meme

 ### 2. Screen Archetypes